ialbert/genescape-central/README.md

 On all platforms you may also use `pip install genescape` to install the software then run `genescape web` to start the web interface.

+## Accessing the interface

-Visit the localhost address in your browser:
+Once the program runs, visit the `http://localhost:8000` in your browser:

 * [http://localhost:8000](http://localhost:8000)